Where are Phuket fresh markets and what to expect?

 Night Markets and Weekend Markets

-- Phuket Weekend Naka Market, aka Phuket Chatuchak, because of its resemblance to the giant Bangkok weekend market.
-This Market sells mostly clothes and fake brands, lots of things that can’t be described.
+- Phuket Weekend Naka Market, aka Phuket Chatuchak, is named after its resemblance to the giant Bangkok weekend market.
+This Market sells mostly clothes and fake brands, lots of things that can't be described.
 Most people enjoy it and try lots of fun food at the same time.
 No fresh market in there.

 - Chillva Night Market is the newest and most entertaining young market in Phuket Town